xealits/xealits.github.io/_posts/2025/2025-10-24-cmake-lib-example.md

 This example builds a CMake project with an application executable `app` that uses a custom `lib` library.

-The intention is that their sources live in the same version control repository.
+Their sources live in the same version control repository.
 But the library package should be a separate CMake project, buildable on its own, in case you may want to move it to a separate repository in future.
 However, both the app and the library use some common infrastructure targets,